Jonnyauk/wonderflux-girder/README.md

 * Go to Appearance > Menus to configure editable menus in the theme (they do not appear if you do not configure them here!)
 * Go to Appearance > Widgets to configure editable widget areas within the theme.

-Advanced configuration
+* Go to Appearance > Wonderflux to configure more advanced theme options including layout CSS generator.

+Using as a starter for your own theme
 =================

-* Go to Appearance > Wonderflux to configure more advanced theme options including layout CSS generator.
+1. Duplicate the whole wfx-girder (this!) directory with all contained files.
+2. Change the name of the directory (the one you duplicated in step 1).
+3. Call your theme something different at the top of style.css (Theme Name: My Theme).
+4. Search and replace text string 'wfxgider' in all files to replace the text domain for translation.
+5. You are good to go!